realpython/task-exceptions/_post/README.md

 We need to take care of this error by raising a `NotFound` exception when a task does not exist.
 Luckily, we don't need to create a custom exception because the [NotFound](http://www.flaskapi.org/api-guide/exceptions/) is built in to Flask API.

-TODO this is also built in to Flask.
-This could be a perfect point to show how to use the native Flask exceptions.
-TODO what if I did want to customize this exception?
-How would I go about doing that?

 Update the view:

 ```python